crownbelt97/ID/Assignment/README.md

 # HALFBYTE

-Halfbyte is a video game company established in November 2022 by Jeremy Chan.
+Halfbyte is a video game company established in November 2022 by Jeremy Chan. <br />
 Divine is a first-person shooter free-to-play multiplayer video game created by Halfbyte.

 ## Website Pages